Kannazuki no Miko

 Kino’s Journey: The Land Of Sickness

 A single half hour episode presented separately from the rest of the series.
 It follows the normal model, Kino visits a Country, all seems nice, then she discovers some dark secret.
 You shouldn’t get the impression I didn’t like it.
 It was just as good as any of the other Kino’s Journey stories.
-It was just a little surprising that it wasn’t longer, or try some change to the formula or anything like that.
+It was just a little surprising that it wasn’t longer, or they didn't try to change the formula or anything like that.
 If only because it was released separately from the rest of the series.
-It’s really just episode 14.
+It’s really just episode 14 of the first series.

 Koukaku Kidoutai: SAC_2045